apalache-mc/apalache/docs/src/adr/025adr-cvc5-solver-backend.md

 The initial implementation should be intentionally conservative:

-1. Prioritize the OOPSLA19 encoding, since it is the primary encoding used by Apalache.
-Arrays and FunArrays should be included in the compatibility work, but they are not the only target.
+1. Target the OOPSLA19 encoding first, since it is the primary encoding used by Apalache.
+After that path is stable, evaluate the theory support needed by the Arrays and FunArrays encodings separately.
+They use different SMT array theory features and should not block the first cvc5 backend.
 2. Preserve the current cell/sort naming conventions so that existing logging, recording, and model-decoding assumptions remain easy to compare against Z3.
 3. Add a solver choice to configuration separately from `smtEncoding`; those are independent dimensions.